-• Thursday: Section 03C: A UWSP student tutor will be available during your scheduled tutoring time for assistance on homework as needed.
+• Thursday: Section 02C, 03C, 06C and 07C: A UWSP student tutor or I will be available during your scheduled tutoring time for assistance on homework as needed.
 Attendance is mandatory, especially, if any online homework is not complete at 90% or better.
-The class will meet in CCC 302.
+The class will meet in designated rooms per individual schedules.